-The Islington Community MARAC (Multi-Agency Risk Assessment Conference) is a multi-agency meeting where information is shared on vulnerable victims of anti-social behaviour (ASB).
+The Islington Community Multi-agency Risk Assessment Conference (CMARAC) is a multi-agency meeting where information is shared on complex/ high risk cases involving vulnerable victims/perpetrators of anti-social behaviour.

 What partners say about the Community MARAC

 • Agencies were all placed to discuss the case together - it was very well chaired and the preparation of information was efficient and helpful.
 There is a tone of cooperation and the different workers are really listened to and thoughtful responses are given.
 I found that other agencies took the issues in the case on board more after the referral to community MARAC.

 • It gave a more transparent understanding of what each service can do to resolve the issues and it aided communication and set targets to complete actions robustly

 • In such complex situations it's really important to know what can/cannot be done legally/ police and via social care, health etc.

 Meetings are chaired by the Chief Inspector for Neighbourhood Policing (co-chaired by the council’s Community Safety Team) and held every month.
 They are well attended by 20 plus people with some officers only attending for specific cases.
 Core members include Police, Community Safety, Out-of-Hours ASB/Noise Team, Victim Support, Fire Brigade, Supporting People, Adult Social Care, Floating Support, Camden & Islington Foundation Trust (Mental Health Assessment & Advice Team), LBI & PFI Housing, and other registered housing providers.